Ceragon Networks Ltd. (CRNT) is ready for next Episode as it posted an annual sales of 290,770 K

 Ceragon Networks Ltd. (NASDAQ: CRNT) Trading Performance Indicators

-Here are Ceragon Networks Ltd.’s current performance indicators.
-According to the last quarter’s results, the stock had a quick ratio of 1.20.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.69.
+You can see what Ceragon Networks Ltd. (CRNT) is doing with its current performance indicators.
+In the most recent quarter, the stock posted a quick ratio of 1.20.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.74.

 Technical Analysis of Ceragon Networks Ltd. (CRNT)